lazarus4/Beforth/README.md

 1. SciTE.
 Found it impenetrable.
 2. NotePad++.
 An add-on DLL was feasible but hacking the GUI was too much.
 3. Visual Studio Code.
 Bloated, and the debugger is not reversible.
 4. Web Browser.
 ACE is a good editor.

-So, I settled on option 4.
+This breed of cat is overprotective of its sandbox.
+5. wxWidgets, a cross-platform IDE.
+It has a Scintilla editor widget and a terminal widget.

+I went with option 4 until I figured out that reading and saving files directly was going to be a major ordeal.

+Option 5 may be better.
+I'll might try running a node file server locally before I give up on JS.
+In the mean time, I'll play around with wxWidgets so see if I can make a useable API.
+It should produce a clean GUI that runs on Windows, Mac or Linux.

+Option 4 is nice.
 Search engines answer most questions about the Javascript languages and open source tools (found in jsTools folder).
 Choosing a terminal was painful.
 I finally settled on xterm after not getting past scoping problems with JQuery Terminal.
 So, I have to implement my own buffer editor and history buffer.
 ACE is good, but not tiny.
 There are other editors.

 Your web browser is like a really mean cat: very protective of its sandbox.
-That means you can't write to the local file system even though you are running from it exclusively.
+That means you can't write to the local file system even if you are running from it exclusively.
 However, you do get local storage.
-On my machine, for example, the browser stores sandboxxed data (in SQL 3 format) to:
-- C:\Users\Brad\AppData\Roaming\Opera Software\Opera Stable\Local Storage
-- C:\Users\Brad\AppData\Local\Google\Chrome\User Data\Default\Local Storage

-You can use a SQL viewer to see what is being put in "temporary" storage.
+It's not the kind of storage you drag and drop, etc.

 ## Why Beforth?
 Be the Forth.
 Well okay, the Beforth name could also come from the originator's initials (Brad Eckert), but "Be the Forth" is so much more Zen.
 It's all about having fun.
 Forth is supposed to be fun.
 Programming is supposed to be fun.
 A Forth system should teach you what good Forth looks like and it should help you easily remember and explore aspects of the system so that your memory only has to be "sharp enough".